cozuya/secret-hitler/README.md

 Navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's [SessionBox](https://chrome.google.com/webstore/detail/sessionbox-free-multi-log/megbklhjamjbcafknkgmokldgolkdfig?hl=en) to have multiple sessions on the same browser.
 No, incognito will not work.
 When developing in Chrome, you'll want to check "disable cache" on the network tab - my webpack setup isn't great and it doesn't cache bust itself.

+While this will work well for ~90% of development needed on this project, some of it will need to be developed on multiple cores.
+To do so, the easiest way to is to add pm2 globally `yarn global add pm2`, run `yarn dev-no-server` and then run `pm2 start bin/dev.js -i all` and its similar commands, most notably `pm2 restart all` and `pm2 log all`, you will need many open terminal windows.

+To reset the state of the application (games, userlist etc), go into `redis-cli` and use `flushall`.

 Also it will be very helpful to make all of the "quickdefault" accounts with the default password, `snipsnap`, so that you can log in to an account in one click.
 There is a yarn script you may run once `server` or `dev` yarn scripts are already running called `create-accounts` which will attempt to populate all of the helper accounts into the database.

 ```bash
 yarn create-accounts